wlandau/txtq/README.md

 1. Its user interface is incredibly friendly, and its internals are simple.
 No prior knowledge of sockets or message-passing is required.
 2. It is incredibly lightweight, R-focused, and easy to install.
 It only depends on R and a few packages on [CRAN](https://cran.r-project.org).
-3. Unlike socket-based technologies, `txtq` it is file-based.
+3. Because `txtq` it is file-based,
     -   The queue persists even if your work crashes, so you can diagnose failures with `q$log()` and `q$list()`.
     -   Job monitoring is easy.
 Just open another R session and call `q$list()` while your work is running.